ietf-gitwg/using-github/draft-ietf-git-using-github.md

 # Internet-Draft Publication

-During the development of a document, individual revisions of a document can be built and formally submitted as an Internet-Draft.
+During the development of a document, individual revisions of the document can be built and formally submitted as an Internet-Draft.
 This creates a stable snapshot and makes the content of the in-progress document available to a wider audience.
 Documents submitted as Internet-Drafts are not expected to address all open issues or merge outstanding pull requests.